ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

      Subject: here's a sample
 ~~~

+_Ticket 109_

 In this case, the RFC5321.MailFrom parameter includes a DNS domain
-that is neither the same as nor a parent of the RFC5322.From domain.
+that is neither the same as, a parent of, nor a child of the
+RFC5322.From domain.
 Thus, the identifiers are not in alignment.

 ###  DKIM {#dkim}